Improvements to Shortcuts I’d Like to See at WWDC 2020 - The Mac Observer

 I use shortcuts every day to get things done in my work and personal life.
-They make my life so much easier and more efficient, and that means I have Opinions on features I’d like to see Apple make to the app.
+They make my life so much easier and more efficient, and that means I have a few opinions on features I’d like to see Apple make to the app.
 Here are some of them I’d like to see in iOS 14.

 Improvements to Shortcuts